 How to Make Rose Oil and Rose Water

 If your rose bushes are in bloom, you may be wishing you could bottle their intoxicating scent for longer than the flowers blossom.
 Well, you can!
 Extracting the therapeutic and lovely aroma of roses into a pure, natural oil or water solution is an easy project anyone can do at home.
-Here's how:

 Choose roses that are free of chemicals or pesticides, especially if you'll be using the oil or water in a food product.
-Pick the roses in the morning, after the morning dew has evaporated, and gently wash to remove any bugs or dirt.
+Pick the roses in the morning after the morning dew has evaporated, and gently wash to remove any bugs or dirt.

 - Bring a few inches of water to a boil in a saucepan, then remove from heat.

-- Pour a cup or so of oil in a glass jar.
+- Pour a cup or so of oil into a glass jar.
 Look for an oil that doesn't have much natural odor to avoid competing with the roses.
 Jojoba and grapeseed oil are good choices, but olive oil (opt for the lighter kind) will work in a pinch.

 - Crush, shred or "bruise" a cup of rose petals and place in the oil.
 Swirl the jar around to coat the petals, but don't shake.

-- Cover the jar and place into the hot water.
+- Cover the jar and place it into the hot water.
 Warming the oil will help release the scent from the rose petals.
 When the water cools, you can move the jar to a warm area like a sunny windowsill.